- Gainsborough, Thomas

 Set back by a nervous illness in 1763, he later became a founding member of the Royal Academy of Arts, contributing to its first exhibition a scintillating female full-length portrait in the manner of Van Dyck.
 Unlike many of his contemporaries, Gainsborough customarily painted his portraits entirely with his own hand; his only known assistant was his nephew Gainsborough Dupont, who was apprenticed to him in 1772.

 In 1774 Gainsborough moved to London, where he settled in a wing of Schomberg House, Pall Mall.
 In 1777 he received the first of many commissions from the royal family.
 In 1780 he exhibited a wide range of landscape compositions, and in 1783 made a tour of the Lake District in search of picturesque scenery.
 An original printmaker, he experimented in these years with soft-ground etching and aquatint; influenced by Philippe-Jacques de Loutherbourg's popular entertainment, the Eidophusikon, he also constructed a peep-show box in which transparencies were seen magnified and lit by candles from behind, producing a dramatic and colorful effect.
 After quarreling with the Royal Academy about the hanging of his pictures (he rarely participated in Academy affairs), from 1784 onward Gainsborough arranged annual exhibitions in his studio.
 He was by then comparatively well off.
 He died of cancer in London on 2 August 1788.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]

 - Whitley, William T. Thomas Gainsborough.
 London, 1915.